E-Printer/Booking-system2/README.md

 - DATABASE_URL - your database connection string
 - SECRET_Key - the secret key for your app
-- CLOUDINARY_URL - the cloudinary url for your image store
+- To enable email notifications:
+* EMAIL_HOST_USER and EMAIL_HOST_PASSWORD will need to be provided.

-The PostgreSQL database is served from NeonDB provided by Code Institute.
+The PostgreSQL database is provided by Code Institute.

 Once the app setup is complete, click on the Deploy tab then follow these steps: